hacspec/hax/examples/README.md

 ### Examples

 For all examples the following is the general workflow.
-Note that there is a more detailed description for each target below.
+Note that there is a more detailed description for the chacha20 and kyber compression target below.

 <details>
   <summary>VSCode how-to</summary>